 Asked over the issue of unification of the two factions of the party, Biti said the talks were at an advanced stage.

+"But the absence of unification cannot be used as an excuse for rigging elections.
+The reason why the opposition has not been winning elections is not because they are divided but because of the structural issues outlined.
+Unfortunately, the key negotiators in the Mbeki process are the key negotiators in the other process," he said.
 Asked whether there was a timeframe within which the party could resolve the differences in the two camps, Biti said, "We don't do that.
 If you want negotiations to fail, give yourself a deadline.
 Obviously we would want them to be concluded as soon as possible.
 They are very challenging negotiations, both external and internal.
-They are quite exhaustive."
+They are quite exhaustive." |